philrhinehart/colorful/README.md

 #Colorful

 ###A color-picker webapp for the RGB challeneged.
--Move mouse to change hue.
+* Move mouse to change hue.
--Scroll to adjust saturation.
+* Scroll to adjust saturation.
--Click to save.
+* Click to save.

 ![GIF!](colorful.gif)